-An undergraduate may take up to nine (9) credit hours of graduate credit if:
+An undergraduate may take up to twelve (12) credit hours of graduate credit if:

-- 1. The student has completed 90 semester hours; - 2.
-A GPA of 2.75 has been achieved; - 3.
-The student meets the course prerequisites; - 4.
-The instructor and the program director approve; and - 5.
-Space is available in the course.
+- 1. The student has completed 90 semester hours;

+- 2. A GPA of 3.00 has been achieved;

+- 3. The student meets the course prerequisites;

+- 4. Approval of the program director; and

+- 5. Space is available in the course.

 To be eligible for federal, state, and institutional aid, any undergraduate student must enroll in at least 12 hours of undergraduate course work and obtain approval to take a graduate course from the appropriate graduate program coordinator.
-Graduate courses taken by undergraduate students above the 120 credit hours required for the baccalaureate degree may count for graduate credit.